quicwg/base-drafts/draft-ietf-quic-transport.md

 those containing PATH_RESPONSE and PATH_CHALLENGE frames, to this address.

-When a server receives a packet from a new client address that causes it to commit to this new address, it MUST abandon any address validation that may be in progress to a different client address.
-The server MAY ignore any subsequently received PATH_RESPONSE frames from the abandoned address.
+When a server receives a packet from a new client address that causes it to commit to this new address, it MAY abandon any address validation that may be in progress to a different client address.
+The server however SHOULD NOT ignore any subsequently received PATH_RESPONSE frames from the abandoned address, since the server may need to revert back to this address if the new validation fails.

 ### Privacy Implications of Connection Migration {#migration-linkability}